 Michael Schumacher is runner-up in the all-time winner standings having won five times, including an impressive run of winning four seasons in a row.

-Thanks in no small part to Schumacher's dominance of the race in the early 2000s, Ferrari have won the most United States Grands Prix with 10.
+Thanks in no small part to Schumacher's dominance of the race in the early 2000s, Ferrari have won the most United States Grands Prix with 11, with Charles Leclerc winning in 2024 to extend the Scuderia's record.

 Read the full 2023 United States Grand Prix race review here.

-After the inaugural Miami GP was held in 2022, the first ever Las Vegas Grand Prix is set to debut in Paradise, Nevada on November 18th meaning there will be three American F1 races in 2023.
+After the inaugural Miami GP was held in 2022, the first ever Las Vegas Grand Prix debuted in Paradise, Nevada in 2023, meaning there are now three American F1 races on the calendar.